tommymonte/my_portfolio/README.md

 # What about me
 ## Biography
 My name is Tommaso Montedoro, born in Turin on 11/10/2001.
 I am a final-year Master’s student in Computer Engineering (Embedded Systems) at Politecnico di Torino, with a strong focus on real-time systems, microcontroller architectures, and embedded software development.
 I am passionate about leveraging cutting-edge technology to solve complex challenges and thrive in fast-paced, innovative environments.
-Motivated and adaptable, I’m eager to embrace new opportunities, broaden my skill set, and collaborate on projects that fuel both my professional and personal growth.
+Motivatedand adaptable, I’m eager to embrace new opportunities, broaden my skill set, and collaborate on projects that fuel both my professional and personal growth.

 ## Professional Experience
 ### Firmware Developer